Ping-Hsuan/ping-hsuan.github.io/index.md

 title: Home
 ---

 Hello!
-I am currently a postdoctoral associate in the Department of Mathematics at Virginia Tech.
-My postdoc mentor is Prof. [Traian Iliescu](https://sites.google.com/view/iliescu/home?authuser=0).
-I graduated from University of Illinois at Urbana-Champaign with a PhD degree in Computer Science in 2023 supervised by Prof. [Paul Fischer](https://fischerp.cs.illinois.edu/).
+I am a postdoctoral associate in the Department of Mathematics at Virginia Tech, working with Prof. [Traian Iliescu](https://sites.google.com/view/iliescu/home?authuser=0).
+I earned my Ph.D. in Computer Science from the University of Illinois at Urbana-Champaign in 2023, where I was advised by Prof. [Paul Fischer](https://fischerp.cs.illinois.edu/).
 You can find more about me [here](about.md).

-My research interest
+{: .text-justify}

+My research focuses on the developement of data-driven reduced-order modeling for turbulent flows.
+In particular, I am working on <u>*modeling*</u>

 # Cool Videos